simonowen/tile2sam/ReadMe.md

 Using `--shift 0` with code generation will suppress the code for odd x positions.
 The default behaviour generates code for both even and odd positions.

+> `--share`

+Used by code generation, causing the code generated by save/restore to cover both even and odd shift positions.
+This reduces the amount of code generated with only a small increase in execution time.

+Note: If your sprite use a full even width the shifted odd position will spill into a new display byte.
+Restoring a drawn sprite at the extreme right edge of the display may overflow into the next screen row, or a byte beyond the end of the display file.
+Use with care!

+> `--timings`

+Shows the nominal code timings in t-states for each type of code generation routine, to help compare different methods.

 ## Examples